offbynull/learn/Biology/input/input.md

    rect 0.85 0.2 0.15 0.07
    ```

-The following workflow diagram provides a simplified high-level overview of the chemical reaction that take place.
-Note that this doesn't include cardinality.
-For example, the Calvin cycle requires multiple ATP and carbon dioxide molecules before being able to generate a single glucose molecule, but the diagram doesn't specify how many.
+The following workflow diagram provides a ultra-simple high-level overview of the processes that take place.
+Note that this doesn't specify how many of each molecule get input / output, nor does it provide a complete set of a input / output molecules for each reaction.

 ```{dot}
 digraph G {